icflorescu/aspa-express/readme.md

 ## Endorsing the author

-If you find this module useful, please endorse me on Coderwall :-)
+If you find this module useful, please endorse me on Coderwall using the link below!
+Thanks :-)

 [![endorse](https://api.coderwall.com/icflorescu/endorsecount.png)](https://coderwall.com/icflorescu)